Back to Home Page or

 Annie Besant (see Theosophical

-in England," which presented plays having occult themes.
-In this group
+England," which presented plays having occult themes.
+In this group Gardner

-Gardner met a member who claimed they had been together in a previous life
+met a member who claimed they had been together in a previous life in Cyprus

-into its confidence.
-Members in this group claimed to be hereditary Witches,
+Gardner into its confidence.
+Members in this group claimed to be hereditary

-whose family members had practiced a craft for centuries, and such practice
+Witches, whose family members had practiced a craft for centuries, and such

-had not been interrupted by the witch hunts of the Middle Ages and Renaissance.
+practice had not been interrupted by the witch hunts of the Middle Ages and

-This group met in the New Forest, and just days before World War II began
+Renaissance.
+This group met in the New Forest, and just days before World

 into the coven by the high priestess Old Dorothy Clutterbuck.